• Nationwide deliveryonly £15+vat

 Enhanced security windows are designed to

-you an added sense of security, at home and when out.
+give you an added sense of security, at home and when out.
 Reinforced hinge and lock, system preventing glass removal and extra safety lock are just some of the protective features of enhanced security roof windows.
 Available from the VELUX Group and FAKRO.

 Triple-glazed